Letter from the Program Director

 We are proud to serve and care for the underserved people of Baltimore and work to address health care disparities.
 Our residents care for patients at the University of Maryland Medical Center, the Department of Veterans Affairs Medical Center, and Mercy Medical Center, a downtown community hospital.
-In addition to these sites, outpatient training occurs at hospital and community clinics and private practices throughout Baltimore, its suburbs and optional rural sites in Western Maryland and the Eastern Shore.
-By receiving their training in a tertiary care, VA and community hospitals and at a wide variety of ambulatory sites, our residents develop their skills in caring for patients with a broad mix of illnesses and backgrounds in a multiplicity of clinical settings.
+In addition to these sites, outpatient training occurs at hospital and community clinics and private practices throughout Baltimore, its suburbs and optional rural sites on Maryland's Eastern Shore.
+By receiving their training in a tertiary care academic hospital, a VA and a community hospital and at a wide variety of ambulatory sites, our residents develop their skills in caring for patients with a broad mix of illnesses and backgrounds in a multiplicity of clinical settings.

 I invite you to tour the rest of our web site and submit an ERAS application to the University of Maryland.
 You can reach us at [email protected].
 I look forward to meeting you and to talking to you about your interests.